xEasy/sanji/README.md

 ## Sanji

-Sanji is a Job queue base on the [Lmstfy](https://github.com/bitleak/lmstfy)
+Sanji is a simple, efficient background processing for go, base on the [Lmstfy](https://github.com/bitleak/lmstfy).

 #### Usage